 Andy's primary responsibility is to provide support to mathematics teachers and leaders throughout the W-FL region.
 He has been a fourth grade inclusive education teacher, middle school math teacher, and high school math teacher - both during the regular school year and teaching remedial classes at BOCES regional summer school.
 For eight years, he was a lead math teacher.
 He completed the SBL and SDL Leadership Academy at MCLA.
 Andy earned his Master's degree in literacy from SUNY Brockport so long ago it's called a Reading Teacher credential, and he had to do all of his thesis research at the library, using books!
+Andy is completing his PhD in Leadership at the University of the Cumberlands this spring.
 He can also help with online ELA and technology initiatives.
 He earned a BS in Elementary Education and studied philosophy at Roberts Wesleyan College.
 Follow Andy on Twitter @gadfly1974.

 Jacqui oversees and coordinates all professional development workshop/conference registrations for both internal W-FL BOCES employees and participants from our 25 component districts as well as outside districts and agencies.

 In addition to providing staff development for educators in our region, Betsy serves as a literacy coach in multiple districts.
 For the past several years, Betsy has traveled to Albany on a regular basis to participate in NYSED Network Team Training.
 This allows her to be current on the demands of the Common Core Standards, Data Driven Instruction and Teacher/Principal Effectiveness.
 As a result, she supports districts in their work with the ELA modules, assessment writing, and data collection.
 Betsy conducts literacy audits and assists teachers and administrators in the development of curriculum, benchmark assessments and schedules that promote literacy.